-So it’s not just what you do, but how you do it that determines the effect.
-So you’ve got strength, and you’ve got conditioning – they’re two parts of the puzzle.
+It’s not just what you do, but how you do it that determines the effect.

 And that part of your training is all about producing the strongest spark.
 And fatigue plays no part in that.

-Whereas conditioning is the metabolic part – it’s how you supply energy, and use energy in the muscles.
+Whereas conditioning is the metabolic endurance part – it’s how you supply and use energy in the muscles…

-Most fighters don’t get stronger because they tend to want to turn all sessions into conditioning sessions – adding more exercises, repetitions, and overall volume – which then wastes the opportunity to build something different, and vital!
+Most fighters don’t get stronger because they tend to want to turn all sessions into conditioning sessions – reducing rest periods, adding more exercises, repetitions, and overall volume – which then wastes the opportunity to build something different, and vital!

 Proper S&C does NOT aim for exhaustion or fatigue just for the sake of it – rather, it is designed to induce optimal levels of growth & adaptation.